samuelfneumann/Construct/README.md

 args = ["lambda x: x + 1"]
 ```
 this would construct a function that adds `1` to its argument.

+### `call` <a name="call"></a>

+With the `call` type, we can call any arbitrary function with side effects.
+The
+function will be run with the arguments and kwargs specified by the call tree
+under the `call` node.
+Once the `call` has been completed, with its
+side effects, the `call` node will be replaced by its child subtree.

+If the `call` node is at the top of the CallTree, then it should take in a
+single argument or kwarg.
+In this case, the `call` node is not replaced by its
+child subtree, but is rather replaced by its single argument or kwarg.

 ## Calling Functions or Creating Objects Defined in the Code <a name="calling"></a>